mohammadi-com/GetRemoteJobOffers/README.md

 If you think this could be helpful, feel free to email me at m[at]mohammadi.com, and I'll be happy to share a copy with you.

 ## Start Applying for Jobs
+There’s no magic platform or trick that guarantees job interviews.
+If your skills and experiences match a job posting, you’re likely to get an invitation for an interview.
+Below, I’ll introduce some of the main job listing platforms and offer some tips on how to effectively use them:

 ### [LinkedIn](https://www.linkedin.com/jobs/)
 As you may know, [LinkedIn](https://www.linkedin.com/jobs/) is the main source for job opportunities, so start applying there.
 Here are some tips: